twfarland/don/README.md

 ##Don is an embedded templating DSL for Javascript

 It is inspired by the use of lisp s-expressions to compose html, and by the use of pure javascript as a templating language ala Coffeekup, but it primarily makes use of js array and objects to represent html.
+It supports haml-style abbreviations.

 Don templates are functions that take an object and return normal js data adhering to a certain form.